By Dara Cooper, Contributing Editor, Environment, Food, & Sustainability

 In the thick of organizing the Jackson Rising Conference, organizer Kali Akuno took some time to discuss its relevance and purpose.
 Akuno is the Coordinator of Special Projects and External Funding for the Office of the Mayor, Jackson, MS. He previously served as the Co-Director of the U.S. Human Rights Network, the Executive Director of the People’s Hurricane Relief Fund, and the Director of the School of Social Justice and Community Development.
 He is also the co-author of “Operation Ghetto Storm,” and author of “Let Your Motto Be Resistance,” “The Jackson-Kush Plan,” and “Born of Struggle, Implemented through Struggle.”

 Dara Cooper: What is the Jackson Rising Conference?
 How did it come about and what is it meant to achieve?

 Kali Akuno: The Jackson Rising: New Economies Conference is ultimately about building a new economy, a democratic economy, based on principles of solidarity, sharing, and sustainability – putting people and the environment over profits.
 It is about making some strides towards this end on a municipal level, where social movements can have an immediate and long term impact when there are radical forces in government to collaborate with.

 Building the capacity of the working class communities to act on their own behalf and in their own interest to develop cooperative enterprises is our primary goal.
-We aim to accomplish this with a lot of “Coop 101” and “How to Start a Cooperative” trainings, and to follow up after the conference with ongoing trainings and start up initiatives facilitated by Cooperation Jackson, which is an emerging cooperative in Jackson.
+We aim to accomplish this with a lot of “Coop 101” and “How to Start a Cooperative” training and to follow up after the conference with ongoing training and start-up initiatives facilitated by Cooperation Jackson, which is an emerging cooperative in Jackson.

 DC: Why the focus on solidarity economics and cooperative economics?